On the convergence analysis of the decentralized projected gradient descent method: Introduction

 It is worth mentioning that this fundamental question is still open and has not been resolved as of now.
-In this work, we show that the convergence property of this question holds with $c=1/2$ if the total cost function $f$ is $\mu$ strongly convex and each local cost function $f_i$ is $L_i$ smooth.
-In addition, we exhibit a concrete example where the property holds with $c=1$.
+In the first main part of this work, we show that the convergence property of this question holds with $\kappa=1/2$ if the total cost function $f$ is $\mu$ strongly convex and each local cost function $f_i$ is $L_i$ smooth.
+For this, we derive two sequential inequalities with the help of the contraction property of the projection operator (see Proposition \ref{prop-3-1} and Proposition \ref{prop-3-2}).
+Based on these inequalities, we will also establish new convergence results of the algorithm \eqref{scheme} with decreasing stepsize.